liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 4. On the AMSI Scan Configuration page, select the desired web application.

+5. Next, you can choose to enable or disable the AMSI scan feature by selecting the appropriate option.

-5. Next, specify whether to turn on the AMSI Scan feature.
-To enable the AMSI Scan, select the **Enable AMSI scan feature** button.
+    - To enable the AMSI scan, select the **Enable AMSI scan feature** button.
 This ensures all HTTP request headers are scanned.

-     If you wish to disable, then select the **Disable AMSI scan feature fully** button.
+    - To disable the scan, select the **Disable AMSI scan feature fully** button.

-6. After enabling, select the Request Body Scan mode by choosing one of the following available options for scanning the request body:
+6. After enabling, select the Request Body Scan mode for scanning the request body according to your specific requirements from the following available options:

     - **Off**: Disables body scanning.
 This won't affect the existing header scanning feature.
     - **Balanced Mode**: Scans request bodies that are sent to system-predefined sensitive endpoints and other endpoints that are specified to be included in the body scan.